05 Dec Sport is not just for fans, it is also a business platform.

 Don't forget creativity

-It is fortunate that social networks have become part of the overall sporting experience.
-The integration of digital has extended the sporting event from a single weekend to a year-round entertainment experience.
-As a result, sports organisations have found ways to monetise the reach of their online communication activities.
+It is fortunate that social media is now part of the overall sporting experience.
+The integration of digital has extended the sports event from a simple weekend to a year-long entertainment experience.
+As a result, sports organisations have found ways to monetise the reach of their online communication efforts.

 Indicators are moving towards engagement, interaction and ROI - objectives shared with partner brands.
 Rights holders are gradually becoming social enterprises, prompting market leaders to view professional teams as media in their own right.